grantfreeman/vimeo-download/README.md

 ## Acknowledgements
 This wouldn't be possible without the work of another repo which did all of the heavy lifting.
-I simply made some fixes to work with current vimeo and added a few features.
+I simply made some fixes and added a few features.

 - @AbCthings: https://github.com/AbCthings/vimeo-audio-video